 When plotted on a graph it looks like this…

-The periodic repeating of learning would become known as spaced repetition and, in recent times, has been enhanced to create an optimised spaced repetition schedule.
+The periodic repeating of learning would become known as spaced repetition (also known as distributed practice) and, in recent times, has been enhanced to create an optimised spaced repetition schedule.
 The addition of computer software to the schedule has meant that this methodology has become even more effective because the computer remembers which answers you got right and so doesn’t waste time and effort repeating related questions.

 The Ebbinghaus forgetting curve and spaced repetition are now core principals in the learning toolbox and, in recent times, are being increasingly embraced in institutional and corporate training alike.